Al-Nour Mosque (Cairo)

-Al-Nour Mosque (مسجد النور) is a mosque in Abbassia, Cairo, Egypt.
+The Al-Nour Mosque (مسجد النور) is a mosque in Abbassia, Cairo, Egypt.
 It is among the landmarks of the neighborhood and the largest mosques in the city with several different halls for multi-purposes.
 It conducts social activities and sporting events as well.
 The mosque contains other facilities such as library.

 History

 The mosque was built during the presidency of Anwar Sadat on the land provided to the Salafi organization Al-Hidayatul Islamiya, led by Sheikh Hafiz Salama.
 Although the mosque has been under the supervision of the Ministry of Awqaf, Salama has been contesting and protesting this in order to acquire the full entitlement of the mosque.

 Arab Spring

 During the Arab Spring, the mosque was heavily guarded by the police in accordance with the policy of the Ministry of Interior which forbid the gathering of the demonstration in front of the major mosques and churches.
 However, some Salafi groups had organized the demonstration on the way to the mosque, protesting the high cost the former president Hosni Mubarak had charged to the mosque.